minhhieple97/seoulcomix-test/README.md

 # Seoul Comix Restaurant App

 Welcome to the Seoul Comix Restaurant App, a simple web application that allows users to view a list of restaurants and mark them as favorites.
-This application is built using React and TypeScript for the frontend, and TRPC for the backend, with PostgreSQL as the database and Prisma ORM for database interactions.
+This application is built using Next.js,React and TypeScript for the frontend, and TRPC for the backend, with PostgreSQL as the database and Prisma ORM for database interactions.

 ## Live Demo